sustainable-computing-io/kepler-model-server/src/kepler_model/cmd/README.md

-# Kepler Model Server entrypoint
+# Kepler Model Server Entrypoint

 Use kepler model server function as a standalone docker container.